acend/kubernetes-basics-training/content/en/docs/06/_index.md

 ## Progress

-At this point of the Lab, you are able to visualize your progress on the labs by browsing to the following page <http://localhost:5000/progress>
+At this point, you are able to visualize your progress on the labs by browsing to the following page <http://localhost:5000/progress>

 You may need to set some extra permissions to let the dashboard monitor your progress.
-Have Fun!
+Have fun!

 ```bash
 {{% param cliToolName %}} create rolebinding progress --clusterrole=view --serviceaccount=<namespace>:default --namespace=<namespace>